fbpx

 Juicing floods your body with an amazing amount of vitamins, minerals, and phytonutrients, which may help to reverse many of the nutrient deficiencies that sugar addiction can cause.

 Your journey is not about being perfect – it’s about taking control.
 We want to be in control of food rather than food controlling us.
+Learn more here.

 Q: If there was one thing you could say to someone interested in this program, what would it be?

-By the end of this Reboot we’ll have tackled both the mental and physical aspects of sugar addiction.
+By the end of this Reboot you will have tackled both the mental and physical aspects of sugar addiction.
 Rebooters can expect weight loss, which is not only motivating, but interestingly also helps change the chemicals in the brain so that natural flavors taste good to us again.
 This means needing less added sugar, less added salt, and less added unhealthy fats – which is key to being successful once out of the Reboot and into ‘real life eating’ again.

 What I love about the Reboot is that there is only one primary guideline: Taking in only vegetables and fruit.
 Doesn’t matter if they are juiced, raw, cooked, or blended; the Reboot is about produce.
 About immersing out bodies in nutrients.
 So while we encourage you to stick with only juices, if you need to have a little salad one day or munch on some raw veggies – you CAN!
 This is the beauty of our program.
 It helps teach flexibility within a healthy eating pattern.